liferay/liferay-docs/develop/tutorials/articles-dxp/450-audience-targeting/02-creating-new-audience-targeting-rule-types/01-creating-a-custom-rule-type.markdown

 # Creating a Custom Rule Type [](id=creating-a-custom-rule-type)

-Adding a new type of rule to the Audience Targeting application is easy.
 First, you must create a module and ensure it has the necessary Content Targeting API dependencies.

 1. [Create a module](/develop/tutorials/-/knowledge_base/7-1/starting-module-development#creating-a-module)
     project for deploying a rule.
 A Blade CLI [content-targeting-rule](/develop/reference/-/knowledge_base/7-1/content-targeting-rule-template)